PipedreamHQ/pipedream/docs/docs/connected-accounts/README.md

 - Add to any step or trigger

 <br>

+Here's how your workspace can use connected accounts that are **private**:

 <img src="https://res.cloudinary.com/pipedreamin/image/upload/v1691644328/private-auth_ecm7jx.png" width="100px" />

 | Operations | Workspace Owner & Admin | Other Members |